We can celebrate the 70th anniversary of modern roller skates.

 Actually he invented the skates for his daughter Shirley, multiple artistic skating champion in the 1940s and 1950s.
 When she did so well on them, he left his job as a tool-maker to make the skates full-time.
 The model was named “Super Deluxe” and a tremendous success.

-Charles Snyder’s skates based on riveted hangers at the foot plate, and a cross-bar to counter torsion.
+Charles Snyder’s skates based on riveted hangers at the foot plate, and a cross-bar to counter torsion, back then the standard layout.

 Nowadays skate plates are made from one-piece aluminum milled in CNC milling machines.
 This reduces the weight, 400 g for typical modern skate plate inclusive trucks, compared to 700 g of the original Super Deluxe.
 Nevertheless the manufacturer Sure-Grip offers still the Super Deluxe and the other Snyder skate plates.
 So the Super Deluxe can be regarded also as the longest built skate plate.